Updated daily: Here are the 10 best Amazon deals you can get today

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep ‘em coming every Sunday through Friday.

-Below, you’ll find our top Amazon deals today, including incredible markdowns on one of our favorite headphones, some powerful outdoor tools and a durable cookware set, all of which have been vetted by our team of deals experts to ensure they’re "best of web" prices.
+Below, you’ll find our top Amazon deals today, including incredible markdowns on a Reviewed-approved air fryer, some powerful landscaping tools and a handy Dutch oven, all of which have been vetted by our team of deals experts to ensure they’re "best of web" prices.
 If you’re looking for N95 and KN95 masks right now, Amazon also has plenty of choices on sale today, too.

 ►Wayfair's Way Day 2022: The annual sale is almost here—here are all the best deals you can already shop